![]() |

 It turned out that I could not have been more wrong about the movie as it turned out to be nothing like I had imagined.
 I learned that the movie, The Shawshank Redemption was based on King’s short novel - Rita Hayworth and Shawshank Redemption from his widely acclaimed collection of short stories, Different Seasons.
 The favorable background information and persuasion finally got me curious enough to watch it.

-I don’t want to tell you the story and ruin it for you in case you haven’t watched it but I will tell you this - at the end of the movie, I had goosebumps and my mouth was open in sheer amazement of what I had just seen.
+I don’t want to tell you the story and ruin it for you in case you haven’t watched it, but I will tell you this - at the end of the movie, I had goosebumps, and my mouth was open in sheer amazement of what I had just seen.
 The pizza we had ordered lay untouched and had gone cold as I had failed to even notice it.

 The story, narration, dialogues and above all, characters are so powerful that it just had me captivated.
 This is one of those movies that grabs your interest from the first scene to the last.
 The tagline of the movie reads “Fear can hold you prisoner.
 Hope can set you free”.
 The story revolves around hope, perseverance, redemption and friendship.
 The story carries a powerful message for all that while the body may be locked away in a cell, the spirit can never be truly imprisoned.

-The main protagonist 'Andy Dufresne' played by Tim Robbins is unique, enigmatic and has such a refreshing perspective on life that you just wish you could steal some of that for yourself.
-The narration by 'Red' played by the legendary Morgan Freeman is simple yet so powerful.
+The main protagonist, Andy Dufresne, played by Tim Robbins is unique, enigmatic and has such a refreshing perspective on life that you just wish you could steal some of that for yourself.
+The narration by Red played by the legendary Morgan Freeman is simple yet so powerful.
 All the actors are simply brilliant, each scene is remarkably realistic, the background music is soulful and the subtle message that the movie ends with is nothing short of inspiring.
 I just don’t tire of raving about this movie.

 After watching The Shawshank Redemption, I read the novel Rita Hayworth and Shawshank Redemption from the collection Different Seasons.
 Calling it an incredible book would be an understatement.
 For me, it is one of Stephen King’s greatest works.
 After reading it, I realized that I like King’s books much better when they are not trying to scare the living daylights out of me.
 This thought was reinforced when I read his ‘Green Mile', in my opinion another gem of a book.
 But let’s leave that for another day…

 As my fascination with The Shawshank Redemption continued to grow, I read several articles about the movie.
 I read that in spite of being nominated for 7 Academy Awards including Best Actor (Morgan Freeman), it didn’t win a single one as it was nominated the same year as Forrest Gump which swept all the awards.
-I was surprised as in my opinion, a movie of this caliber certainly deserved some sort of recognition.
+I was surprised as in my opinion; a movie of this caliber certainly deserved some sort of recognition.
 I was however very pleased to read that the Academy Award nominations that the movie received garnered so much attention that more and more people began to watch it and as word of mouth spread, its appreciation and popularity soared to greater heights.
-That is the reason why despite of the lack of awards and widespread critical acclaim, this movie has still managed to top most of the viewer’s choice movie polls.
+That is the reason why despite of the lack of awards and widespread critical acclaim, this movie has still managed to top the viewer’s choice movie polls.

 As my fascination with The Shawshank Redemption continued to grow, I read several articles about the movie.
 I read that in spite of being nominated for 7 Academy Awards including Best Actor (Morgan Freeman), it didn’t win a single one as it was nominated the same year as Forrest Gump which swept all the awards.
-I was surprised as in my opinion, a movie of this caliber certainly deserved some sort of recognition.
+I was surprised as in my opinion; a movie of this caliber certainly deserved some sort of recognition.
 I was however very pleased to read that the Academy Award nominations that the movie received garnered so much attention that more and more people began to watch it and as word of mouth spread, its appreciation and popularity soared to greater heights.
-That is the reason why despite of the lack of awards and widespread critical acclaim, this movie has still managed to top most of the viewer’s choice movie polls.
+That is the reason why despite of the lack of awards and widespread critical acclaim, this movie has still managed to top the viewer’s choice movie polls.

 My rating for this movie is,